educora/DE/DataSets/Geography/UK/UKGEOGRAPHY.md

 | **District**     | Part of the Outward Code.
 Indicates a specific area within the Area, encompassing a group of addresses or a major delivery point. | One or two digits following the Area Code. | `1V` (from `SW1V 2AB`) this is provided as `SW1V`|
 | **Postal Sector**| The first number in the Inward Code, representing a subdivision of the District for more precise mail sorting. | One digits following the District Code                | `2` (from `SW1V 2AB`) this is provided as `SW1V 2`|

-This metadata table is a comprehensive guide to understanding the various components of UK postcodes, essential for geographic data analysis and postal services.

-This markdown file is structured to provide clear and organized information about the UK postcode system, suitable for a Git repository documentation.
-Feel free to modify or expand it as needed for your specific project or repository.
+This markdown file is structured to provide clear and organized information about the UK postcode system.
+Feel free to modify or expand it as needed for your specific project or make any additions.